100+ video editing terms you need to know

 A clip is a short section of a video.

-A close-up is a video shot that fills the frame with the subject, for example, a person’s face or a still object.
+A close-up is a video shot where a subject fills most or all of the frame.
+For instance, a close-up could be of person’s face or a still object.

 Codec

-A codec is a computer program that speeds up the transfer of multimedia files by compressing and decompressing data.
+A codec is a piece of software that speeds up the transfer of multimedia files by compressing and decompressing data.

 In television and film, cold opens jump directly into the narrative before a title screen or opening credits.
-Saturday Night Live always uses a cold open.
+For example, the comedy show Saturday Night Live always uses a cold open.

-Color correction is the process of fixing an image’s contrast, exposure, and balance so that it looks natural to the human eye.
+The video editing term color correction is the process of fixing an image’s contrast, exposure, and balance so it looks more natural to the human eye.

-Color grading is adjusting the colors in an image to enhance the mood and improve the storytelling.
-This could be changing a color image into a black and white one or adjusting the color saturation to adjust the mood.
+Color grading is tweaking an image’s colors to enhance the mood or alter its look stylistically.
+This could include changing a color image to black and white, or adjusting the color saturation to appear more vibrant.

 Compositing

-In video terminology, compositing is the process of combining multiple images into one.
+You’ve probably encountered the video editing term compositing, which is the process of combining multiple images into one.

 Compression

-Video files have a lot of data.
-Compression helps reduce the quantity of data in those files to help speed up uploading and downloading.
+Videos have a lot of data, which can translate to huge files.
+Compression shrinks the size of those files to reduce time spent uploading and downloading.

 Conform

-The post-production conform process works to increase the resolution of a low-resolution image or video.
+In post-production, the conform process increases the resolution of a low-resolution image or video.

 Container

-In video editing, a container is what holds all the audio, video, and other data together in one file.
+In video editing, a container is what holds all the audio, video, and other data together in a single file.
 They usually have extensions like .mp3, .avi, or .mov.
-A container is also called a wrapper.
+It’s also called a wrapper.

 Copy

-Copy has multiple definitions in video editing.
-It can refer to making a reproduction of an image or video.
-It can also apply to a specific version of a video.
-For example, “This is the master copy.”
+Copy is one of those video editing terms with multiple definitions.
+It can refer to reproducing an image or video.
+It can also apply to a specific version of a video, for example, a “master copy”.
 Copy can also refer to the visible text on the screen.

-A countdown leader is visible numbers that count down to the start of a film.
-This was typically used when using physical film in a projector.
-It is sometimes used digitally for a retro effect with stock footage.
+A countdown leader is the visible numbers that tick down second by second at the start of a film.
+This was popularized in the era of physical film and projectors, and is sometimes used digitally for a retro effect.

-The crop factor is a number that represents the ratio of the image sensor area to the area of a full-frame sensor.
+A crop factor is the ratio of a camera’s sensor size to a traditional 35mm frame of film.
 Crop factor numbers typically range between 1.3-2.0.

 D

-A data rate is the amount of data used in each second of a video.
-This is also called the bit rate.
+A data rate is the amount of data contained in each second of a video.
+It’s also called the bit rate.

 Depth of field refers to the part of an image that is in focus.
 You could have just the subjects or foreground in focus, while the background is out of focus.